 Should any check return a positive result a decision will be made as to whether to continue to hire the candidate.
-Where necessary, we refer to REC and/or the DfES for guidance.
-Prior to booking a candidate with a positive result on their record, we will inform a client school, so the school can decide whether they wish to use the candidate in question.
+Where necessary, we refer to REC and/or the DfES for guidance and risk assessments will be created where required.
+Prior to booking a candidate with a positive result on their record, we will inform a client school, so the school can decide whether they wish to use the candidate in question and we will provide copies of risk assessments on request.